deinsoftware/swpm/README.md

 ### How knows?

-`swpm` use two stages to infer what is the current Package Manager, following this order.
+`swpm` use three stages to infer what is the current Package Manager, following this order.

 1. Search the `swpm` property on `package.json` file
 1. Search the `packageManager` property on `package.json` file